dickymoore/Douglas/README.md

 ## Limitations and open gaps

 - The CLI surface (`douglas` entry point) is not yet wired to the orchestrator; only a `hello` command is exposed in `cli.py`.
-- `OpenAIProvider` is a placeholder that prints prompts and returns canned text; integrating a real SDK (and adding configurable providers) is future work.
+- `OpenAIProvider` now integrates with the OpenAI SDK (with graceful fallbacks); pluggable support for additional providers remains future work.
 - The security pipeline is a stub (`run_security()` only logs a message) and the lint/typecheck modules require `subprocess` imports to function when run standalone.
 - The package entry point in `pyproject.toml` (`douglas = "douglas.cli:app"`) assumes a `douglas/cli.py` module that does not yet exist; adjust before publishing to PyPI.